-(d) Medium/Analysis
+(a) Medium/Comprehension

-- 77. Self-esteem is - a. the belief that one can perform a specific task successfully. - b. the degree to which a person has overall positive feelings about him or herself. - c. the degree to which people feel accountable for their own behaviors. - d. the inclination to change the status quo.
+- 76. All of the following are accurate about those with a proactive personality EXCEPT: - a. they have higher levels of performance in their firms. - b. they adjust to new jobs quickly. - c. they may try to change things others are not willing to let go. - d. they often have difficulty making friends. - (d) Medium/Analysis - 77.
+Self-esteem is - a. the belief that one can perform a specific task successfully. - b. the degree to which a person has overall positive feelings about him or herself. - c. the degree to which people feel accountable for their own behaviors. - d. the inclination to change the status quo. - (b) Easy/Knowledge - 78.
+Ned keeps saying to his coach, "I am really concerned that I won't be able to remember the plays when you put me in.

-(b) Easy/Knowledge

-- 78. Ned keeps saying to his coach, "I am really concerned that I won't be able to remember the plays when you put me in.
 Maybe you should play someone else."
-Ned seems to be demonstrating

-- a. low openness to experience.

-- b. low self-monitoring.

-- c. a proactive personality.

-- d. low self-efficacy.

-(d) Medium/Evaluation

-- 79. John said, "If I just hadn't had that argument with my girlfriend last night, I wouldn't have been so upset and I would have done much better on my finance exam."
-John exhibits

-- a. high internal locus of control.

-- b. high self-esteem.

-- c. high self-monitoring.

-- d. high external locus of control.

-(d) Medium/Synthesis

-- 80. Individuals with an internal locus of control - a. have an inclination to change the status quo. - b. believe that what happens to them is their own doing. - c. understand what the situation demands and act accordingly. - d. feel that things happen to them because of luck.
+Ned seems to be demonstrating - a. low openness to experience. - b. low self-monitoring. - c. a proactive personality. - d. low self-efficacy. - (d) Medium/Evaluation - 79.
+John said, "If I just hadn't had that argument with my girlfriend last night, I wouldn't have been so upset and I would have done much better on my finance exam."
+John exhibits - a. high internal locus of control. - b. high self-esteem. - c. high self-monitoring. - d. high external locus of control. - (d) Medium/Synthesis - 80.
+Individuals with an internal locus of control - a. have an inclination to change the status quo. - b. believe that what happens to them is their own doing. - c. understand what the situation demands and act accordingly. - d. feel that things happen to them because of luck. - (b) Medium/Synthesis - 81.
+Which of the following statements about self-efficacy is accurate? - a.
+Self-efficacy is a global evaluation of one's self. - b.

-(b) Medium/Synthesis

-- 81. Which of the following statements about self-efficacy is INCORRECT? - a.
-Self-efficacy is job specific. - b.
 People with high self-efficacy tend to procrastinate. - c.
-Self-efficacy is related to job performance. - d.
-Training people to increase their self-efficacy can be effective.

-(b) Difficult/Analysis

-82. Marissa always seems to know who to talk to in her organization to get things done.
+Self-efficacy is negatively related to job performance. - d.
+Training people to increase their self-efficacy can be effective. - (d) Difficult/Analysis - 82.
+Marissa always seems to know who to talk to in her organization to get things done.
 When her immediate supervisor seemed less than enthusiastic about her proposal, she made sure to mention it to the manager in another department who shared it with his boss.
 Marissa was just approached about implementing her proposal.
 Marissa seems to have